The Travel Comfort Checklist: Luggage, Neck Pillows, and What Is Actually Worth Packing

 - Downsides: Less protection for fragile items.
 Fabric can tear or get dirty.
 No hard barrier against rain (though many have water-resistant coatings).

-I use a hard-side carry-on for international flights where I want protection and structure, and a soft-side bag for domestic weekend trips where I value flexibility and exterior pockets.
+A hard-side carry-on suits international flights where protection and structure matter, while a soft-side bag works better for domestic weekend trips where flexibility and exterior pockets win.
 If you can only own one, go with whatever matches the majority of your travel.
-Most frequent travelers I know end up with one of each.
+Many frequent travelers end up with one of each.

 Carry-On vs. Checked: The Strategy